 Tools, portals & partners

-Follow-up of the Communication “Rethinking Education – investing in skills for better socio-economic outcomes” and its Staff Working Document “Language competences for employability, mobility and growth”;
+taking the actions recommend in the Communication on Rethinking Education and its Staff Working Document “Language competences for employability, mobility and growth”;